-- The tenderers' attention is drawn to Art.
+- §106 The tenderers' attention is drawn to Art.
 52 of the Law of 17 June 2016 (Prior participation of tenderers) and Art.
-51 of the Royal Decree of 18 April 2017 (Conflicts of Interest Tourniquet). - Any infringement of these measures which may be likely to distort the normal conditions of competition is punishable in accordance with the provisions of Art.
+51 of the Royal Decree of 18 April 2017 (Conflicts of Interest Tourniquet). - §107 Any infringement of these measures which may be likely to distort the normal conditions of competition is punishable in accordance with the provisions of Art.
 5 of the Law of 17 June 2016 on public procurement.
 In practice, this penalty consists, as the case may be, either of rejecting the offer or of terminating the contract.

-3.8.1 Access rights and selection criteria
+3.8.1 Selection of the tenders